ngraczykowski/iris-root/kubernetes/README.md

 ### Ingress

 Besides the Core, system must have ingress configured.
 Right now there is only single ingress type, `values.ingress-internal.yaml`, which grants access to the environment via ingress controller available through Silent Eight VPN.

+### Bridge and agents

+The system needs a bridge, which is responsible for receiving and ETLing alerts, as well as environment-specific set of agents.
+Sets of these are pre-configured in `values.*.yaml` files.

 ## Deploying environment